Using CMS plug-ins

 • plug-ins are published in a sub folder 'plugins' on the server.
 Each plug-in has its own folder.

 Each plug-in will automatically generate one or more database tables on the MySQL server!
-Tables will not be removed when you remove the
+Tables will not be removed when you remove the plug-in!

 The generated tables contain the plug-in configuration and other data (for example the guestbook plug-in will store messages).